- To provide students with an understanding of the nature of Chinese language and its use for academic and professional purposes;

 Minimum No. of Credits Required30 (MA), 24 (PGD), 12 (PGC)

-Class ScheduleWeekday daytime/evenings.
+Class ScheduleWeekday daytime/evenings and/or Saturday afternoons.
 According to the University schedule.
 Evening classes normally start at 7:00pm.
+Saturday afternoon classes, when available, normally start at 2:00pm.

 Normal Study PeriodFull-time: 1 year; Part-time: 2 years